 Create a Plan B.

-Not all plans will go according to the plan.
-We can’t always determine when this will happen, so have backup option researched ahead of time to help you relax if something does go wrong and the plans must be changed.
-The wish list above will also work as your plan B. Remember it’s OK if this happens.
+Not all plans will go according to the program.
+We can't always determine when this will happen, so have backup option researched ahead of time to help you relax if something does go wrong, and the plans must be changed.
+The wish list above will also work as your plan B. Remember it's OK if this happens.
 Sometimes things happen outside of our control.
 Going with the flow is best for everyone.

 If you have little ones traveling with you, be sure to plan for several different shorter projects for them to do.

 Giving the kiddos short project to do during a vacation will keep them preoccupied and allow you to get some well-deserved relaxation.
 Short car games, coloring books, drawing pads, and small bags of Legos are some examples of things to bring for the kids.

 Now it's your turn.
 What is your favorite travel tip?
 Please leave a comment below.